Daydreamer-riri/riri-me/src/content/blog/Color Scheme for vscode.md

 > }
 > ```

 This method was effective, but still somewhat awkward😣.
-So I continued my search and finally found in a VS Code issue that we can get the brightness of the current color theme like this:
+So I continued my search and finally found in a VS Code issue that we can get the current color scheme like this:

 ```js
 import { window } from 'vscode'